 La Tasse is a song with deeper, darker theme.
 From the metaphor of the sea and its currents, it brings us closer to the feeling of losing control, or simply getting lost.

 On court is a theme that wants to be a warning regarding our rhythm of life, where everything is done in haste and the pleasures of contemplation are forgotten.

-Oh Mon Amour says it’s a song of “amour.”
+Oh Mon Amour is a song of “amour.”
 A love that tries to go against the tide.

 Casalla is the night, alcohol, music, the bohemian life…